 Astrological note: A dream of laundry often comes during harmonious transits of the Moon through your 6th or 12th house, during its conjunction with Neptune, and in periods of the Sun in Virgo.
 Virgos, Pisces, and Cancers recognize this dream with particular accuracy.
 If the Moon is now touching your Neptune — the Healer carries out the cleansing, and the dream conveys this through calm work of the hands in water, after which the fabrics become yours again.

-Your Guardian speaks with you here — the part that sees: not all “traces” wash away, and this is not your defect.
-It comes when there is something in your life you long tried to “wash out”: an old grievance, a long pain, a mistake you regret, a trace of former relationships that keeps echoing.
-The Guardian shows: some traces do not disappear; it’s worth living with them differently, rather than warring to exhaustion.
+Before this stain, your Guardian quiets — the part that has noticed that not all “traces” wash away, and that this is not your defect.
+The Guardian comes when there is something in your life you have long tried to wash out: an old grievance, a long pain, a mistake you regret, a trace from a former relationship that keeps echoing.
+The Guardian shows: some traces do not disappear; live with them differently, rather than warring with them to exhaustion.

 Ask yourself: “Which ‘stain’ of my story have I long tried to wash out completely — and what will change if I allow it to remain as part of me, but no longer as a repeating scene?”

-Today, if the theme resonates, say to yourself gently about your “unwashable trace”: “you are with me; I acknowledge you; I will no longer rub you raw.”
+Today, if the theme resonates, say gently to yourself about your “unwashable trace”: “you are with me; I acknowledge you; I will no longer rub you raw.”
 This is a step of acceptance.
-The Guardian recognizes such acknowledgments as respect for reality, and in the dreams that follow treats the stains in your fabric more gently.
+The Guardian recognizes such acknowledgments as respect for reality, and in the dreams that follow handles the stains in your fabric more gently.

 Astrological note: A dream of an unwashable stain often comes during tense transits of Pluto through your 8th or 12th house, during its aspects to Venus, and in periods when Saturn touches your 4th house.
 Scorpios, Taureans, and Capricorns recognize this dream with particular accuracy.
 If Pluto is now touching your Venus — the Guardian shows an old trace, and the dream conveys this through a stain that becomes part of the fabric, but not necessarily its master.